Licensed to practice law in Louisiana only.

 Pablo E. Carrillo serves as the firm’s lead on congressional oversight and investigations (O&I), as well as in its defense public policy team.

-Before arriving at the firm, Pablo served as Chief of Staff to US Senator John McCain, Chair of the Senate Armed Services Committee and former US presidential candidate.
-In that capacity, he was responsible for the development and implementation of the Senator’s legislative and congressional oversight strategy.
+Before arriving at the firm, Pablo was Chief of Staff to US Senator John McCain, who served as Chair of the Senate Armed Services Committee and ran as a US presidential candidate.
+In that capacity, Pablo was responsible for the development and implementation of the Senator’s legislative and congressional oversight strategy.

-Pablo also served as Minority General Counsel of the Senate Armed Services Committee, where he advised the Ranking Member and other Republican Senators on the defense authorization bill and the Minority’s O&I activities, particularly on defense acquisition and contracting policy and management issues.
-In that capacity, he was the lead Republican staff member in developing the Weapon Systems Acquisition Reform Act of 2009, a major piece of bipartisan legislation on how the Pentagon procures major weapon systems, and helped reform the national security space launch program to open it to commercial new entrants.
+Pablo also served as Minority General Counsel of the Senate Armed Services Committee, where he advised then-Ranking Member McCain and other Republican Senators on the defense authorization bill and the Minority’s O&I activities, particularly on defense acquisition and contracting policy and management issues.
+In that capacity, he was the lead Republican staff member in developing the Weapon Systems Acquisition Reform Act of 2009, major bipartisan legislation intended to help reform how the Pentagon procures major weapon systems, and other legislation that helped reform the national security space launch program to open it to new commercial launch companies.

-In his policy practice, Pablo advises and advocates the interests of clients on matters relating to defense and national security before federal agencies, including the Department of Defense, the Department of the Treasury and the Export-Import Bank of the US; advises venture-backed emerging technology startup companies, particularly in the AI/ML, space technology and cybersecurity subsectors, and other commercial companies with doing business with the federal government; and frequently lectures on related policy issues.
-During the COVID-19 pandemic, Pablo helped lead a tiger team at the firm that helped clients navigate small business relief programs under the Coronavirus Aid, Relief, and Economic Security (CARES Act).
+In his policy practice, Pablo advises and advocates the interests of corporate and sovereign clients on policy matters relating to defense and national security before federal agencies, including the Department of Defense, the Department of the Treasury and the Export-Import Bank of the US; advises venture-backed emerging technology startup companies on doing business with the federal government; and frequently lectures on related policy issues.
+Pablo is also a top adviser to clients in several key issues, including US-China relations and artificial intelligence policy.
+Finally, Pablo helped lead a tiger team at the firm that helped clients navigate small business relief programs under the Coronavirus Aid, Relief, and Economic Security (CARES Act).